 Merchandisers can also benefit immensely from in-store analytics.
 Traditionally, store sales data has been a key metric in understanding the performance of particular categories and products.
-However, with the advent of in-store analytics, merchandisers can now have a deeper understanding on how displays and planograms impact the conversion of the shoppers within a certain product category or shelf.
+However, with the advent of in-store analytics, merchandisers can now have a deeper understanding of how displays and planograms impact the conversion of the shoppers within a specific product category or shelf.

-Before investing in a particular clothing line display, a merchandiser may first segment a group of stores to serve as test and control layouts so as to determine how the display captures customer interest.
-If the response is positive then the retailer can comfortably roll out the display across all the stores.
-In cases where the merchandiser experiences high category traffic but low sales volumes, he can test other strategies including discounting to measure their impact on conversion rates.
+Before investing in a particular clothing line display, a merchandiser may first segment a group of stores to serve as test and control layouts to determine how the display captures customer interest.
+If the response is positive, then the retailer can comfortably roll out the display across all the stores.
+In cases where the merchandiser experiences high category traffic but low sales volumes, he can test other strategies, including discounting, to measure their impact on conversion rates.

 Analytics for Operations

-Video analytics in particular can deliver a number of operational insights which reveal the extent to which store execution strategies enhance customer experience and conversion.
-Many retailers have for a long time been concentrating on the speed of service as a selling point and a key differentiator from their competitors.
+Video analytics, in particular, can deliver a number of operational insights that reveal the extent to which store execution strategies enhance customer experience and conversion.
+Many retailers have, for a long time, been concentrating on the speed of service as a selling point and a key differentiator from their competitors.
 The problem with this metric is that it could not be reliably captured.
-Video analytics is an important in-store analytic technology which makes it easier to capture this performance metric at every location and help in developing benchmarks to against which service effectiveness is measured at all locations.
+Video analytics is a crucial in-store analytic technology, which makes it easier to achieve this performance metric at every location and helps in developing benchmarks against which service effectiveness is measured at all locations.

 Incorporating In-Store Analytics

-Retailers should utilise sound big data practices when incorporating in-store analytics so as to minimise data overload and create actionable insights.
+Retailers should utilize sound big data practices when incorporating in-store analytics to minimize data overload and create actionable insights.
 Since the common goal in retail stores is to convert as many shoppers as possible into buyers, in-store analytics should be viewed from the perspective of store conversion rates.
 The best analytic systems and technologies are those that capture traffic counts and transaction data.
 This will help the retailer to understand the reasons why shoppers buy.
 To get the most value from the new insights of in-store analytics, the customer flow technology employed should incorporate the existing data streams.
-This will make the entire business competitive both online and offline.
+This will make the entire business competitive, both online and offline.